PlasticRanger

 Despite all the pros, Polycarbonate isn’t the only alternative to glass for making fantastic lenses for children’s eyewear and safety applications.

-Both materials have almost similar types of properties, except there is one major factor difference which is the Abbe value.
+Both materials have almost similar types of properties, except there is one significant factor difference which is the Abbe value.
 So what is Abbe’s value?
 The scale used to measure the clarity of varying lens materials is called the Abbe value.
 The higher the number, the clearer the lens.

 The trivex lens material shines in the area of lightweight.
-Its specific gravity (density per unit volume) is the lightest of any other materials for making eye lenses.
+Its specific gravity (density per unit volume) is the lightest of other materials for making eye lenses.
 That makes eyeglasses made from trivex very comfortable, and to your relief, it is unlikely that they will slide down the bridge of your nose.

 Here’s a table explaining the Abe value of major lens materials: